 For example. let´s imagine that you’re a foreign mining company and you want to sign a contract with a Colombian mining firm.
 You will need a company which offers back-office services to assist you in completing a due diligence in Colombia.
 This is a sort of investigation which aims to make sure that your future client or business partner is operating legally.
 Therefore you will know that you and your partners are working in accordance with the law.

 Biz Latin Hub can do this for you.
 We offer back-office services which include legal support, accounting and payroll, and immigration services to foreign companies investing in Colombia.
 With our team of local expats, we can help foreign companies to successfully do business in not only Colombia but in Latin America as a whole.
-If you want to be certain your company is operating legally in Colombia, don’t hesitate to contact Craig our CEO in Colombia at here or simply visit our website at www.bizlatinhub.com
+If you want to be certain your company is operating legally in Colombia, don’t hesitate to contact us or simply visit our website at www.bizlatinhub.com

 If you need more information about how to complete a due diligence, please watch this video on the services we offer!